canada-ca/platform-security_securite-de-plateforme/en/5_Microservice_Security.md

  start with a large rectangle at the bottom labeleled 'Infrastructure'.
  Then, above that,a smaller rectangle labelled 'Hypervisor' on the VMs side, and 'Operating system' on the Containers side.
-Then, above that on the Containers side is a "Container Engine", and then multiple sets of smaller rectangles above that for Bins/Lib 1 to n and above each one of those, corresponding 'App' 1 to n.
+Then, above that on the Containers side is a 'Container Engine', and then multiple sets of smaller rectangles above that for Bins/Lib 1 to n and above each one of those, corresponding 'App' 1 to n.
 That completes the Containers side.
-  On the VMs side, instead of the Container Engine, there is "Guest OS" 1 to n, and then the rest of the diagram above that is the same as the one for Containers, with 'Bins/Lib' and 'App' 1 to n.](../media/image_13.png)
+  On the VMs side, instead of the Container Engine, there is 'Guest OS' 1 to n, and then the rest of the diagram above that is the same as the one for Containers, with 'Bins/Lib' and 'App' 1 to n.](../media/image_13.png)